riscv-android-src/toolchain-rustc/src/tools/rust-analyzer/docs/dev/lsp-extensions.md

 **Server Capability:** `{ "runnables": { "kinds": string[] } }`

-This request is send from client to server to get the list of things that can be run (tests, binaries, `cargo check -p`).
+This request is sent from client to server to get the list of things that can be run (tests, binaries, `cargo check -p`).

 **Method:** `experimental/runnables`